of "Anti-Oppressive Education"

 Journal of Inclusive Scholarship and Pedagogy.

-Dr. Kumashiro is the author or editor of nine books on anti-oppressive education and activism:
+Dr. Kumashiro is the award-winning author or editor of ten books on anti-oppressive education and activism:

 Revised Edition: Against Common Sense: Teaching and Learning Toward Social Justice (2009, Routledge) reflects on the author's experiences as a teacher and teacher educator as it examines implications of various theories of teaching, learning, and learning to teach against oppression.
 It begins by examining common as well as alternative models for teacher education, and concludes with examples and analyses of lessons in six content areas.
 Foreword by Dr. Gloria Ladson-Billings; Afterword by Dr. William F. Pinar.
 More information, including reviews and the table of contents, available here or at www.routledge.com.